Ayi-pei/ctoapp/README.md

 $$ LANGUAGE plpgsql VOLATILE;

--- The main registration function, called via RPC from the client.
+-- Step 4: Create the main registration function, called via RPC from the client.
 -- This function handles all registration logic securely on the server side.
 CREATE OR REPLACE FUNCTION public.register_new_user(
     p_username text,